The Importance of Adaptations, with George Bennett

 Trevor Connor 28:23

 Chris and I use this analogy of training being like a storm and resting being like a repair person who comes out and fixes the damage.
 The Art of training is figuring out how to do enough damage and balance it with the repair steps that we just described.
 I talked to a seasoned pro Brent bookwalter Mitchell and Scott who feels that balance is the true art of training.
 And one of the hardest balances defined.
 Have you ever found that when you’re training really hard, you notice any sort of immune response?
 Do you notice any sort of inflammation?
-Do you noticed any sort of symptoms of being sick when you you know, you don’t have a virus or?
+Do you noticed any sort of symptoms of being sick when you know, you don’t have a virus or?

 28:59